 The course focus is on the nursing care of individuals experiencing complex medical conditions of an acute or chronic nature.
 Continues building on the concepts introduced in previous courses.
 Introduces new concepts related to the individual, nursing, and health care domains at an intermediate level.
-Prerequisite: minimum grade of C in NURS 271.
+Prerequisite: NURS 271, NUTR 214, PHIL 214 and PSYC 214 with a minimum C grade.
+Co-requisite of PHIL 215 and PSYC 215.
 (UE)